vikrant82/chat-analyzer/readme.md

 Once logged in, you will be on the "Analyze Chats" screen.

-1.  **Select a Chat**: Your chats/rooms will be listed in the dropdown.
+1.  **Select a Chat**: Your chats/rooms will be listed in the searchable dropdown.
 If the list is empty, click the **"Refresh List"** link to load them.
 2.  **Select an AI Model**: Choose your preferred AI model from the list.
 A sensible default will be pre-selected if configured.
-3.  **Select a Date Range**: Choose the start and end dates for the conversation you want to analyze.
+3.  **Select a Date Range**: Use the modern date picker to choose the start and end dates.
+You can also select from pre-defined ranges like "Today", "Last 7 Days", etc.
+4.  **Configure Caching**: Use the "Cache fetched chats" checkbox to enable or disable caching for the current analysis.
-4.  **Choose an Action**:
+5.  **Choose an Action**:
     -   **For a Summary**: Leave the "Ask a specific question" box unchecked and click **"Get Summary"**.
     -   **To Ask a Question**: Check the "Ask a specific question" box, type your question into the text area, and click **"Get Answer"**.
-5. View the results on the summary page.
-Click **"Analyze Another Chat"** to return to the previous screen with your date range preserved.
+6. View the results as they stream in from the AI model.

 ### Switching Services